 The moral to this blog post is to be careful out there…you have to be even more aware of your surroundings when walking around commercial areas.
 I will also do my best to post more blogs on what is going to happen with this E-scooter mess.

-If you, or someone you know, has been injured in a California E-scooter crash injury, due to some other person not being careful enough, first download my free injury guidebook BY CLICKING THIS LINK.
+If you, or someone you know, has been injured in a California E-scooter crash injury due to some other person not being careful enough, first download my free injury guidebook.
 The book will let you know about what you can expect, your legal rights, and if you even need a lawyer for your E-scooter collision case.

-If you have further questions or concerns, and you would like to speak to me for free, you can call me direct at (619) 813-7955.
+If you have further questions or concerns and would like to speak to me for free, you can call me directly at (619) 813-7955.
 I will be more than happy to point you in the right direction for your injury case.
-Stay strong, attorney Mark Blane.
+Stay strong, Attorney Mark Blane.